Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The tornado at Bennington, Kansas on May 28, 2013

-was one of the storm observing experiences I'd dreamed of, and never expected I'd actually one day get.
+was one of the storm photography experiences I'd dreamed of, and never expected I'd actually one day get.
 This huge, dark, menacing, roaring and mesmerizing vortex - at times a quarter-mile away- lasted for nearly an hour, allowing a nearly unprecedented amount of time for photos, videos and just standing there and watching in awe.
 This front-row seat to one of the greatest shows put on by nature makes 2013's Bennington my next-to-best tornado catch.

 #1.
 Dodge City Classic II